residual functional capacity forms and assessments

+Important: We updated this article in June 2023 to make sure all info below is both current and correct.
 Want to know how the Social Security Administration (SSA) decides you can’t work for one year due to a disability?
 Surprisingly, the Residual Functional Capacity (RFC) form holds the most weight in proving that you medically qualify for disability benefits.
-We’ll explain why this document is crucial for getting your claim for Social Security disability insurance (SSDI) benefits approved.
+We’ll explain why this document is key for getting Social Security disability benefits.

 What Does “Residual Functional Capacity” Mean?

-You’ll need to show the SSA convincing medical evidence that proves your disability prevents you from working for 12 months.
-First, the SSA needs to know what you currently can or cannot do, specifically as a result of your disability.
-Before your disability began, you were physically, mentally and emotionally able to work at your full Functional Capacity (FC).
-Your disability diminished that functional capacity in some way, and that loss could be both invisible and difficult to prove.
-Your residual functional capacity defines what you’re still capable of doing and what you are no longer able to do.
-Assessing your residual functional capacity helps the SSA determine if you’re still able to perform certain work duties.
-It also tells the SSA whether your disability prevents you from any gainful employment for at least 12 months.
+You need medical evidence that proves your health makes you unable to work for at least 12 months.
+First, the SSA needs to know what you currently can or cannot do, specifically because of your health problems.
+Before your health issues began, you were physically, mentally, and emotionally able to work at your full Functional Capacity (FC).
+Your health problems hurt that functional capacity in some way.
+For many people, that loss could be both invisible and difficult to prove.
+Your residual functional capacity defines what you can still do and what is now impossible because of your health.
+Assessing your residual functional capacity tells the SSA if you’re still able to do certain work tasks.
+It also tells the SSA whether your health prevents you from any gainful employment for at least 12 months.

-First, the disability claim examiner looks at the most recent 15 years of your work history.
+First, DDS looks at the most recent 15 years you worked.
 This tells the SSA what type of jobs you know how to do.
-Then, the SSA reviews your residual functional capacity assessment to see whether you can go back to work or not.
-It’s best to have your treating physician complete the mental and physical forms listed below, if at all possible.
-If you’re seeing a specialist who’s treated you for several months, you’ll greatly increase your odds of winning SSDI benefits.
+Then, the SSA reviews your residual functional capacity assessment to see whether you can work.
+It’s best to have your doctor complete the mental and physical forms we linked below, if you can.

 How the SSA Determines Your Residual Functional Capacity If Your Doctor Doesn’t Fill Out Those Forms

-In order to assess your current physical and mental capabilities, a disability claims examiner works alongside a DDS medical consultant.
+In order to assess your current ability to function on a daily basis, a claims examiner works with a DDS medical consultant.
 (DDS is a state agency that works for the SSA.)
-Together, this duo fills out your residual functional capacity forms and then conducts the RFC assessment on your disability claim.
-The consultant also uses your medical records to determine how much your exertion levels have changed due to your disability.
-They also look at any restrictions that could limit your job opportunities or specific job-related tasks due to your disability.
-Once they get the full picture, the final assessment constitutes your residual functional capacity that’s passed along to the SSA.
+Together, they fill out your residual functional capacity forms if your doctor didn’t do so already.
+Then, they conduct the RFC assessment on your disability claim.
+The consultant also uses your medical records to determine how much your health affects your exertion levels.

 RFC Form #1: Measuring Your Physical Limitations

 First, the SSA needs to know how much physical activity you can do to assign an exertional work level.
 That assessment requires a Physical Residual Functional Capacity (PRFC) form.
-Those work levels may include:
+Those work levels are as follows:

 • Sedentary.
-You can sit, stand, walk and occasionally lift 10 pounds or less as required.
-Mostly, you’ll sit down all day.
+You can sit, stand, walk, and occasionally lift 10 pounds or less if needed.
+Mostly, you’ll work sitting down.

 • Light.
-You can sometimes lift up to 20 pounds, and regularly lift 10 pounds or less.
-You can frequently walk, stand, push and pull using either your arms or legs as well as sedentary job duties.
+You can sometimes lift up to 20 pounds, and regularly lift no more than 10 pounds.
+You can frequently walk, stand, push and pull using your arms or legs along with any sedentary job duties.

 • Medium.
-You can frequently lift or carry 25 pounds or less, and occasionally lift up to 50 pounds.
+You can frequently lift or carry no more than 25 pounds, and occasionally lift up to 50 pounds.
 You can also perform light or sedentary job duties.

 • Heavy.
-You can often lift and carry up to 50 pounds, and occasionally lift objects weighing up to 100 pounds.
+You can often lift and carry things weighing up to 50 pounds, and occasionally lift objects weighing no more than 100 pounds.
 This level also includes all medium, light and sedentary job duties.

 • Very heavy.
-You may sometimes lift objects that weigh more than 100 pounds and frequently lift or carry 50-pound items.
-You’re also qualified to perform all job duties in the above categories.
+You may sometimes lift objects that weigh at least 100 pounds and often lift or carry 50-pound items.
+You can also perform job duties in all other levels seen here.

-Your physical RFC level combined with your prior work history plays a big role in your claim’s approval or denial.
-If your physical RFC level matches your job’s physical demands, the SSA assumes you can return to work.
-However, your physical RFC form may list other issues that limit your work abilities.
-If the SSA decides you can still work in some capacity, they’ll explain what types of jobs you can do.
-The claim examiner also considers non-exertional restrictions, including:
+If your physical RFC level matches your job’s daily demands, then the SSA says you can work.
+However, your physical RFC form may list other issues that impact you.
+If the SSA decides you can still work, they’ll say so in your denial letter.

-If you’re filing a claim for an emotional or mental condition, the SSA is required to investigate your reported symptoms.
+If you file a disability claim for mental health reasons, then by law, the SSA must investigate your reported symptoms.
 If they’re severe enough, you’ll have to submit a Mental Residual Functional Capacity (MRFC) form.

-The grid rule system works fine for measuring your physical RFC (i.e., you can or cannot lift, push, carry, pull).
-Unfortunately, assessing your true mental residual functional capacity is much harder.
+Measuring your physical RFC is pretty easy to do (i.e., you can or cannot lift, push, carry, pull).
+Unfortunately, figuring out your true mental residual functional capacity is much harder.
 For a mental RFC determination, the SSA looks at current job opportunities across the U.S. They do this to find less mentally demanding jobs that you may be able to do.
-If you’re incapable of doing even simple, unskilled jobs, you may qualify as disabled and therefore approved for SSDI benefits.
-But first, the SSA needs a thorough understanding of your mental and physical residual functional capacity levels.
+If you can’t handle even simple, unskilled jobs, then you may qualify as disabled.
+When that happens, the SSA usually awards you benefits.
+But first, the SSA needs to fully understand your mental and physical residual functional capacity levels.

-A mental RFC assessment measures (but isn’t limited to) your ability to:
+A mental RFC assessment measures (but isn’t limited to) how well you currently can:

-• Remember locations, work procedures, and routine job tasks
+• Recall locations, work procedures, and routine job tasks from memory

-• Pay attention and concentrate on tasks for prolonged periods of time
+• Pay attention and concentrate on tasks for long periods of time

 • Meet scheduled deadlines

-• Work with others or in close proximity without becoming distracted
+• Work directly with or next to others without becoming distracted

 • Interact appropriately with the public